diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 S [an] -> M<an> -> (...)
 ~~~

+A _ symbol appearing in the "transition" part of any type of transition declaration is always resolved after every other expansion is complete.

 $$ S $$, $$ REJ $$ and $$ ACC $$ are special state identifier referring to the starting state, the reject state and the accepting state.
 At least a transition declaration from state $$ S $$ must be present in each TM definition.
 The $$ REJ $$ and $$ ACC $$ state are implicitly defined and have no transition from them.
 While some transition declaration may be given for them, the TM will halt as soon as they will be reached making those declarations useless.